Bandwidth-Samples/voice-redirect-loop-ruby/README.md

 # Description
 This application loops indefinitely until an interruption is sent to end the call.

 On an inbound call the callId is saved to an active calls set and set to loop indefinitely.
 To view the list of active calls GET to the endpoint `/activeCalls` and the response will be a list of all active calls callIds.
-To stop a call DELETE to the `/calls/{callId}` endpoint replaceing `{callId}` with the call that you wish to end.
+To stop a call DELETE to the `/calls/{callId}` endpoint replacing `{callId}` with the call that you wish to end.

 # Bandwidth